top of page

 Sea turtles mating in Costa Rica

-3. Is it possible to scuba dive without certification ?
+3. Is it Possible to scuba dive without certification ?

 Yes, it is.
 This experience is known as a Discover Scuba Diving experience.
 It's designed as an introductory dive to give individuals a taste of scuba diving and help them determine if it's something they enjoy.
 You find more information about the discover scuba dive experience HERE.
 Alternatively, you can read this article for further insights into scuba diving without certification.